ibm-cloud-docs/AnalyticsEngine/Livy-api.md

   "log": []
 }
 ```
-### Submit Spark applications from object storage or on data in object stores
+### Submit Spark applications from Object Storage or on data in object stores

-Refer to [Configuring clusters to work with IBM COS S3 object stores](./configure-COS-S3-and-Swift-object-storage.html) for instructions on configuring your cluster to use object storage.
-Once configured, you can directly submit Spark applications from the object storage.
-You can also submit Spark applications on data residing in the object store.
+Refer to [Configuring clusters to work with IBM COS S3 object stores](./configure-COS-S3-object-storage.html) for instructions on configuring your cluster to use Object Storage.
+Once configured, you can directly submit Spark applications from Object Storage.
+You can also submit Spark applications on data residing in Object Storage.

 Using Livy to submit a Spark application that exists in Object Storage is basically the same as submitting any Spark application.
-The only difference is the "file" reference will be an object storage URL:
+The only difference is the "file" reference is an Object Storage URL:
 ```
 curl \
 -u "<user>:<password>" \